FarronF/limerick-council-meetings/meetings/2018/12/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th November 2018.md

 Figures up to 31/10/2018 regarding Rebuilding Ireland Homeloan since

-introduction of the scheme in February 2018 for all of Limerick City and County.--- 3
+introduction of the scheme in February 2018 for all of Limerick City and County.
+---
+3

 1.